Bilingual Sexual Assault Victim Advocate

 - Other duties as assigned.

-- Strong verbal communication skills in both English and Spanish.
+- Fluent verbal communication skills in both English and Spanish.

-- Experience providing services with and to a variety of cultures with cultural awareness, sensitivity and humility or a desire and commitment to learn and implement appropriate practices.
+- Experience providing services with and to a variety of cultures with cultural awareness, sensitivity and humility or a desire and commitment to learn and implement appropriate practices with an emphasis on the Latinx experience in the United States.

 - Commitment to supporting RCC’s values of serving all survivors in Dane County, and an understanding of privilege and oppression and its impact on client needs and services.